reidjohnson/hpipy/_sources/user_guide/random_forest.rst.txt

 Key Random Forest parameters:

+dep_var : str
+    Dependent variable to model.

+ind_var : list
+    Independent variables to use in the model.

+log_dep : bool
+    Whether to use log of price as dependent variable (recommended).

 n_estimators : int
     Number of trees in the forest (default: 100).

-min_samples_leaf : int
-    Minimum samples required at leaf nodes (default: 5).

-max_features : str or int
-    Number of features to consider for splits ("sqrt", "log2", or int).

-smooth : bool
-    Whether to apply smoothing to the final index.

-bootstrap : bool
-    Whether to use bootstrap samples (default: True).

 Feature Importance
 ------------------